Privatecoder/seplos-mqtt-remote-rs485/README.md

 `LOGGING_LEVEL`

 Set `RS485_REMOTE_IP` and `RS485_REMOTE_PORT` to start the docker image with socat, binding your remote RS485 device´s RS485 port locally to `vcom0` (used by default in this script).
-Not defining those will just start the script, however `SERIAL_INTERFACE` must match your existing serial-device – either passed to the container or using the privileged-flag (not recommended).
+Not defining those will just start the script, however `SERIAL_INTERFACE` must match your existing serial-device – either passed to the container directly or using the privileged-flag (not recommended).

 MQTT messages published by the script will look like this:
 ```